 Cool air vibrated against my lips.
 For one moment I believed that I was detached from the earth and its rules.
 When you set me down, I stumbled — still reeling with the stars — and you caught me before I hit the ground.

 We knelt at the edge of the world, suspended above the water and in the center of the meteorite shower.
 The dying stars rained light upon us, setting fire to our methamphetamine wings; I thought nothing could ever be ordinary again.

 You kissed the hollow by my collarbone, trailed your lips up the back of my neck.
 We lay on granite rocks, watching the cascade of ancient suns.
 I heard a whistle, a barely perceptible hiss, and turned in the direction of the sound.

 An orange disk streaked a path above the horizon, outshining all other meteors, leaving a train of embers in its wake before falling into the sea.

 You said, “That might be him, never us.”

 Annie Dawid’s three books of fiction are: York Ferry, A Novel (1993 Cane Hill Press); Lily in the Desert: Stories (2001: Carnegie-Mellon University Press Series in Short Fiction) and And Darkness Was Under His Feet: Stories of a Family (1998 Litchfield Review Press).
-Poetry: Anatomie of The World (2017)
+Her book of poetry is: Anatomie of The World (2017).